 - Currently, no RCS information is logged for Named Networks.
 [BNNGF-47097]

 Barracuda Firewall Admin – Copying and pasting an access rule with explicit named network does not copy named network structure.
 [BNNGF-48588]

 - The learn-only mode for OSPF is not working as expected.
 [BNNGF-65299]

-- Migrating a firewall from the former 3-layer to the new 2-layer architecture cannot be done for firewalls with repository links to the nodes Properties, Network, and Control in the Configuration Tree.
+- If you do not have hotfix-1045 installed, migrating a firewall from the former 3-layer to the new 2-layer architecture cannot be done for firewalls with repository links to the nodes Properties, Network, and Control in the Configuration Tree.
 [BNNGF-67675]

 - "vmxnet" driver version 2 is no longer supported.
 Before updating, you must change to, for example, vmxnet3.